sndnv/cadb/README.md

     cadb help

 ### Notes
+    - The options '--config-data' and '--config-file' are only used for building the final config object and are then stripped from the 'options' dict.
     - It is best not to use CTRL+C while a parallel build is being performed as keyboard interrupts are not handled correctly.
 Either wait until the compilation step is done or kill the processes manually.